 8:30 a.m.
 Get Started

 Park at the Art Museums of Colonial Williamsburg, a quick walk away from the Historic Area.
-Or take a short ride on our regularly sanitized shuttle buses (beginning at 9 a.m.) to the Palace Bus Stop.
-Note: The footpath is closed for repairs.
+Or take a short ride on our regularly sanitized shuttle buses (beginning at 9 a.m.) to other sites.
+Note: The Visitors Center building and footpath are closed for repairs.

-Costumed interpreters will be available at the Gateway building to answer any questions and guide you as your start your day.
-(P.S.
-Starting your day from a different location?
-Additional orientation zones can be found at Francis and Nassau Streets, the Capitol Bus Stop, the Colonial Garden, and Market House as well.)
+Costumed interpreters will be available at Welcome Zones at the Gateway building, Art Museums, and Capitol to answer any questions and guide you as your start your day.

 9:00 a.m.
 The Governor’s Palace

-From the footpath, you’re just steps away from the seat of Royal power in 18th-century Virginia.
+Start with exploring the seat of Royal power in 18th-century Virginia.
 Take a tour of the Palace first, and don’t forget to check out the gardens behind it afterward.
 Tours begin at 9 a.m.
 Small groups are admitted every 15 minutes to maintain safe physical distance.